-Management will conduct regular comprehensive inventories in accordance with SOPs, which will include inventories of stored, usable, and unusable marijuana or marijuana infusede products possessed by or under the control of TLCO.
-TLCO will conduct, at a minimum, monthly inventories of all stored, usable, and unusable marijuana and marijuana infused products possessed by or under the control of TLCO.
+Management will conduct regular comprehensive inventories in accordance with SOPs, which will include inventories of stored, usable, and unusable marijuana infused products and related ingredients possessed by or under TLCO's control.
+TLCO will also conduct, at a minimum, monthly inventories of all stored, usable, and unusable marijuana infused products and related ingredients possessed by or under TLCO's control.
 Management will also conduct annual comprehensive inventories at least once every year from the date of the previous comprehensive inventory.
 After completing inventories, managers will transcribe any inventories taken by use of an oral recording device as soon as possible.